How to Draw a Watermelon Slice Step by Step

 Step 1 – Draw the Outline of the Slice

-The overall shape of the slice should be close to a half oval.
+First make an outline of the overall shape of the watermelon slice.
+This should be similar to a half oval.

 Step 2 – Draw the Rind

 For this really simple step add the rind by making a line that pretty much follows the outer shape of the slice.
 Just be careful not to draw it too thick or too thin.
 Otherwise the watermelon slice can look odd.